drwetter/testssl.sh/CONTRIBUTING.md

 ### Contributions / participation

-is always welcome, here @ gihub or via e-mail.
+is always welcome, here @ github or via e-mail.

 Note please the following